Berniez88/finalproject377/final.md

 ### Chosen Strategies and Solutions:

+One major issue UMD students face when scheduling courses is the lack of information that Testudo has to offer.
+The website itself only tells us what courses are open and what professors are teaching them.
+We wanted to solve this issue by condensing what we think is crucial which is why we used PlanetTerp and UMD.io.
+We included student reviews along with having an average GPA calculator to allow students to get a general idea of how difficult a course maybe.
+This way students will be able to get a varied amount of opinions from previous/current students.
+Another factor that we considered was GPA since some core courses require a C or higher students making students more inclined to register for a professor that has a high average grade.
+The greatest way to approach the issue was to make everything in our Schedule search tab to allow students to navigate between courses and professor reviews with only a few clicks.

 ### Technical System Decision Rationale:

+In order to make technical system decisions as a team, we were able to split up the work amongst team members by programming language.
+We had two members working on JS and three members working on HTML/CSS.
+Programming languages were selected by team members based on experience and proficiency in the language.

+In order to collaborate on this web application through a virtual setting, a GitHub repository was set up with the team members as its collaborators, and meetings through Zoom allowed for communication.
+Two breakout rooms were formed (one for JS, one for HTML/CSS), so we could work together in our respective programming language groups.

 ### How Schedule of Planet Terps Helps:

+Schedule of Planet Terps is a single web application that offers information from multiple different online sources.
+The simplicity of having course listings (section, professor, description, etc.), average course GPA, and professor reviews all in one place helps UMD students create the best course schedules.
+It creates more convenience and awareness for all the types of information registering students can consult.

 ### Challenges Faced and Impact on Final Design:

+The main challenge during the construction of this web application was navigating around the two API’s selected (UMD.io and Planet Terp).
+There were challenges surrounding the navigation of the API’s because we were unsure what we were able to do and not do.
+Specifically, we were having issues getting average ratings for professors through the Planet Terp API.
+This impacted the final design on content as we focused on individual reviews and ratings rather than overall.
+The layout became simpler as a result of only professor reviews being presented through card boxes.

 ### Possible Future Work Directions with This Problem:

+In terms of potential future work, there are a few things we would like to incorporate.
+The first thing would be the addition of class times that the user could view and build their schedule off of.
+Continuing off of this, the second thing we would like to add is a calendar that users can input course sections into so they can visualize their daily schedule.
+Third, we can implement a grade distribution graph, along with adding an average rating out of 5 stars for each professor.
+These methods will give students more visualizations and ways to help register for classes.